Metopes of the Parthenon

 The metopes of the Parthenon are the surviving set of what were originally 92 square carved plaques of Pentelic marble originally located above the columns of the Parthenon peristyle on the Acropolis of Athens.
 If they were made by several artists, the master builder was certainly Phidias.
-They were carved between 447 or 446 BC. or at the latest 438 BC, with 442 BC as the probable date of completion.
+They were carved between 447 or 446 BC, or at the latest 438 BC, with 442 BC as the probable date of completion.
 Most of them are very damaged.
 Typically, they represent two characters per metope either in action or repose.

 The interpretations of these metopes are only conjectures, starting from mere silhouettes of figures, sometimes barely discernible, and comparing them to other contemporary representations (mainly vases).
-There is one theme per side of the building, representing a fight each time: Amazonomachy in the west, fall of Troy in the north, Gigantomachy in the east and fight of Centaurs and Lapiths in the south.
-The metopes have a purely warlike theme, like the decoration of the chryselephantine statue of Athena Parthenos housed in the Parthenon.
-It seems to be an evocation of the opposition between order and chaos, between the human and the animal (sometimes animal tendencies in the human), between civilization and barbarism.
-This general theme is considered to be a metaphor for the Median wars and thus the triumph of the city of Athens.
+There is one theme per side of the building, each featuring battle scenes: Amazonomachy in the west, the fall of Troy in the north, Gigantomachy in the east, and Centaurs and Lapiths in the south.
+The metopes have a purely warlike theme, like the decoration of the chryselephantine statue of Athena Parthenos housed in the Parthenon, and seem to be an evocation of the opposition between order and chaos, between the human and the animal (sometimes animal tendencies in the human), between civilization and barbarism.
+This general theme is considered to be a metaphor for the Persian wars and thus the triumph of the city of Athens.